 Thermoplastic membranes are based on plastic polymers.
-The most common thermoplastic is PVC (polyvinyl chloride) which has been made flexible through the inclusion of certain ingredients called plasticizers.
+The two most common thermoplastic membranes are PVC (polyvinyl chloride) and TPO (thermoplastic polyolefin) which are made flexible through the inclusion of certain ingredients called plasticizers.
 A number of different products in this category are available, each having its own unique formula.

 Modified bitumen membranes are interesting hybrids that incorporate the high tech formulation and prefabrication advantages of single-ply with some of the traditional installation techniques used in built-up roofing.
 These materials are factory-fabricated layers of asphalt, "modified" using a rubber or plastic ingredient for increased flexibility, and combined with a reinforcement for added strength and stability.